localfirstnews/localfirstnews/README.md

 Example:
 ```
 ### [Fig](https://figwealth.io/)
-Wealth planning tool for freelancers.

-_Using PowerSync as sync engine._
+Wealth planning tool for freelancers. _Using PowerSync as sync engine._
 ```

 ## Editorial discretion
 Our objective is to accept submissions as-is.
 However, submissions may be edited to adhere to the above guidelines, and for length.
 Guidelines may be applied more stringently in weeks with a high number of submissions.
 Reasons for edits will be shared on pull requests.

-[@phillvdm](https://github.com/phillvdm) and [@cahofmeyr](https://github.com/cahofmeyr) currently comprise the editorial team and can be reached on this repo or at [hello@localfirstnews.com](mailto:hello@localfirstnews.com).
+[@cahofmeyr](https://github.com/cahofmeyr) is the curator of the newsletter and can be reached on this repo or at [hello@localfirstnews.com](mailto:hello@localfirstnews.com).

 ## Community
 New to local-first?
-The [Local-First Software community](https://localfirstweb.dev/) is a great place to learn.
+The [Local-First Software community](https://lofi.so/) is a great place to learn.

-## Sponsorship
+## Sponsors
-This newsletter is currently sponsored by [PowerSync](https://www.powersync.com/)
+This newsletter is sponsored by [PowerSync](https://www.powersync.com/)